pre6/ECOBEE/README.md

 ### Assumptions:
 - The other appliance and things that use gas are not accounted for.
 For example it is possible that in the winter we use the water hearter more.
 - The number of degrees outside affects the amount of times the furnace turns on.
+During these low temperature days it is possible that there is more gas used to heat the house.

 ## 3. When will I break even with my thermostat?